toxicoder/inkorporated/apps/shared/cloudflared/README.md

 - `Namespace.yaml` - Creates the `cloudflared` namespace
 - `Deployment.yaml` - Deploys the cloudflared tunnel service with 3 replicas and PodDisruptionBudget
-- `ConfigMap.yaml` - Contains the tunnel configuration including ingress rules
+- `ConfigMap.yaml` - Contains the tunnel configuration
+- `Secret.yaml` - Placeholder for tunnel credentials (to be replaced with real token)

 ## Configuration